Vietnam Veterans Family Study

 The research shows that operational service affects more than just the person who serves.
 It can also impact on family members which is why DVA has services to help families adjust and cope.
 Studies such as these help inform support programs and services.

-For veterans and their families, including sons and daughters of Vietnam veterans, help is available through the Veterans and Veterans Families Counselling Service (VVCS).
-VVCS provides free and confidential nation-wide counselling and support for war and service-related mental health and wellbeing conditions.
-For help, to learn more or to check eligibility call 1800 011 046 (24/7) or visit the VVCS website.
+For veterans and their families, support is available through Open Arms — Veterans & Families Counselling.
+Open Arms provides 24 hour, free and confidential counselling and support to veterans and their families.
+For more information, call 1800 011 046 or visit the Open Arms website.